Aftermath of World War II: India

-Decisions to decolonize British India led to an agreement to a partition of the country along religious lines into two independent dominions: India and Pakistan.
-The partition resulted in communal violence and massive displacements of population.
+Decisions to decolonize British India led to an agreement to partition the country along religious lines into two independent dominions: India and Pakistan.
+The partition resulted in communal violence and massive displacements of the population.
 It is often described as the largest mass human migration and one of the largest refugee crises in history.

 China

-As agreed at the Yalta Conference, the Soviet Union went to war against Japan three months after the defeat of Germany.
-The Soviet forces invaded Manchuria.
-This was the end of the Manchukuo puppet state and all Japanese settlers were forced to leave China.
-The Soviet Union dismantled the industrial base in Manchuria built up by the Japanese in the preceding years.
-Manchuria also became a base for the Communist Chinese forces because of the Soviet presence.
+As agreed to at the Yalta Conference, the Soviet Union declared war on Japan.
+Soviet forces invaded Manchuria which led to the collapse of the Manchukuo and expulsion of all Japanese settlers from the puppet state.
+The Soviet Union dismantled the industrial base in Manchuria that the Japanese had built up and it subsequently became a base for the Communist Chinese forces due to the area being under Soviet occupation.

-After the war, the Kuomintang (KMT) party (led by generalissimo Chiang Kai-shek) and the Communist Chinese forces resumed their civil war, which had been temporarily suspended when they fought together against Japan.
-The fight against the Japanese occupiers had strengthened popular support among the Chinese for the Communist guerrilla forces while it weakened the KMT, who depleted their strength fighting a conventional war.
-Full-scale war between the opposing forces broke out in June 1946.
-Despite U.S. support to the Kuomintang, Communist forces were ultimately victorious and established the People's Republic of China (PRC) on the mainland.
-The KMT forces retreated to the island of Taiwan in 1949.
-Hostilities had largely ceased in 1950.
+Following the end of the war, the Kuomintang (KMT) party (led by generalissimo Chiang Kai-shek) and the Communist Chinese forces resumed fighting each other, which they had temporarily suspended in order to fight Japan.
+The fight against the Japanese occupiers had strengthened popular support among the Chinese people for the Communist forces while it weakened the KMT, which depleted its strength fighting them.
+Full-scale war between the KMT and CCF broke out in June 1946.
+Despite U.S. support for the Kuomintang, Communist forces ultimately prevailed and they established the People's Republic of China (PRC) on the mainland.
+The KMT forces retreated to the island of Taiwan in 1949 where they established the Republic of China (ROC).

-With the Communist victory in the civil war, the Soviet Union gave up its claim to military bases in China that it had been promised by the Western Allies during World War II.
-The defeat of the US-backed KMT led to a debate in the United States about who in the US government was responsible for this.
+With the Communist victory in the civil war, the Soviet Union gave up its claim to military bases in China that were given to it by its Western Allies at the end of World War II.

-The outbreak of the Korean War diverted the attention of the PRC at the same time as it bolstered US support for Chiang Kai-shek, the two main factors that prevented the PRC from invading Taiwan.
-Intermittent military clashes occurred between the PRC and Taiwan from 1950 to 1979.
-Taiwan unilaterally declared the civil war over in 1991, but no formal peace treaty or truce exists and the PRC officially sees Taiwan as a breakaway province that rightfully belongs to it and has expressed its opposition to Taiwanese independence.
-Even so, tensions between the two states has decreased over time for example with the Chen-Chiang summits (2008–2011).
+While large scale hostilities largely ceased by 1950, intermittent clashes occurred between the two from 1950 to 1979.
+Taiwan unilaterally declared the civil war over in 1991, but no formal peace treaty or truce has been signed and the PRC continues to officially see Taiwan as a breakaway province that rightfully belongs to it.

-Sino-American relations (between the PRC and the US) continued to be mostly hostile up until US president Nixon visited China in 1972.
-From this point, the relations between them have improved over time although some tension and rivalry remain even with the end of the Cold War and the PRC's distancing from the Communist ideology.
+The outbreak of the Korean War a few months after the conclusion of the Chinese Civil War and continued U.S. support for the KMT were the main reasons that prevented the PRC from invading Taiwan.